xinwenfu/VChat_TRUN/README.md

 	# Example
 	# telnet 127.0.0.1 9999
 	```
-   * Once you have connected, try running the ```HELP``` command.
+   * Once you have connected, try running the ```HELP `` command.
 This will give us some information regarding the available commands the server processes and the arguments they take.
-This provides us with a starting point for our [*fuzzing*](https://owasp.org/www-community/Fuzzing) work.
+It provides us with a starting point for our [*fuzzing*](https://owasp.org/www-community/Fuzzing) work.
    * Exit with ```CTL+]```.
    * An example is shown below: